Click below for an audio recorded version of this blog.

 Working on this project has pushed Multistory into new territory and we have been surprised to find meaningful ways to connect with each other whilst at a distance.
 We thought Zoom would be the hard part but, actually, online working has become essential to day-to-day life so most participants and partners are already working in this way.
 In the rare cases they weren’t, we’ve provided support in other ways.
 Adapting the process to create the digital stories together, when we can’t meet face to face, takes care and imagination from all of the people involved and we hope that, if anything, this collaboration can take each person on a bit of an adventure for a couple of hours, away from the personal worries that have been much harder with the backdrop of Coronavirus.

-A Multistory blog post written by Becky Sexton in October, 2020
+A Multistory blog post written by Becky Sexton in October, 2020 and recorded by Karren Visser.

 For more project updates please sign up to our newsletter or follow us on social media.